 Valencia is a coastal city on the east coast of Spain, the third-largest city in the country, and an important regional hub since Roman times.
 The City of Arts and Sciences is one of Valencia’s most iconic landmarks and a worthy addition to everyone’s Spain bucket list.

 The complex consists of five buildings, a few bridges, and a tower.
-L’Hermisferic (one of the five buildings) features mind-blowing 3D projections, El Palau de les Arts Reina Sofia features one of Europe’s largest theaters, El Museu de les Ciencies- some hands-on science experiments, the Oceanográfico is the longest underwater tunnel in Europe, and the last but not least, The Umbracle is a scenic sculpture garden decorated with plant species indigenous to the Valencia region.
+L’Hermisferic (one of the five buildings) features mind-blowing 3D projections, El Palau de les Arts Reina Sofia features one of Europe’s largest theaters, El Museu de les Ciencies- some hands-on science experiments, the Oceanográfico is the longest underwater tunnel in Europe, and the last but not least, The Umbracle is a scenic sculpture garden decorated with plant species indigenous to the Valencia province.

 Book your skip-the-line entrance ticket to the City of Arts and Sciences here.